jtj5311/jtj5311/_publications/paper-3.md

 ---
-title: "Paper Title Number 3"
+title: "Complex Hanner's Inequality for Many Functions"
 collection: publications
 permalink: /publication/paper-3
 excerpt: 'This paper is the compilation of my master's thesis results